 HERSANA. (formerly known as The ASKFirst Campaign) was founded in 2016 by survivor, black feminist and activist, Christabel Yeboah, to raise awareness around rape culture and advocate for survivors of sexual violence.
 The project reached out thousands of people in England, Germany and Ghana.

-Four years later... our journey has been a reel adorned with memories, realities and endless opportunities; the reality of that is there are many black women and girls who will not have the opportunity or the chances to access safe spaces designed by them, for them and with them in mind.
+Four years later - our journey has been a reel adorned with memories, realities and endless opportunities; the reality of that is there are many Black women and girls who will not have the opportunity or the chance to access safe spaces designed by them, for them and with them in mind.
 Here at HERSANA. we want to bridge the gap and be a catalyst for change.

 With that in mind, we would like to re-introduce ourselves:

 HERSANA. is a not-for-profit organisation working to end violence against women and girls in all its forms.
-We aim to tackle the myths, misunderstandings and problematic perspectives on gendered violence, sexual consent and feminism.
+We aim to tackle the myths, misunderstandings and problematic perspectives on gender-based violence, sexual consent and feminism.
 We want to create a healthy and positive understanding of sex.
 We want to empower (young) people to better understand their own boundaries and to respect those of others.
-And we want to educate students about consent and healthy relationships in all, and every, form.
-Whilst creating room for education, we aim to provide holistic support to black women who have experienced any form of gendered violence, at any stage of their lives by providing counselling, advocacy, emotional and practical support.
+And we want to educate our society on consent and healthy relationships in all, and every, form.
+Whilst creating room for education, we aim to provide holistic support to Black women and girls who have experienced any form of gender-based violence, at any stage of their lives, by providing counselling, advocacy, emotional and practical support.

 At heart, we are a network of unapologetic Black feminists creating safe spaces for Black women and with Black women in mind.
+Our mission is to centre Black women in every narrative.
 We believe that there will come a day where no one ever has to feel violated again.
 We thank you for your support and ongoing fight for justice in today's world.

 For marketing or potential sponsorship opportunities; contact